elastic/harp/docs/cmd/harp_bundle_dump.md

 ### Options

 ```
       --content-only    Display content only (data-only alias)
       --data-only       Display data only
   -h, --help            help for dump
       --in string       Container input ('-' for stdin or filename)
-      --jmespath string   Specify a JMESPath query to format output
       --metadata-only   Display metadata only
       --path-only       Display path only
+      --query string    Specify a JMESPath query to format output
+      --skip-template   Drop template from dump
 ```

 ### SEE ALSO